juji-io/datalevin/README.md

 ## :shopping: Alternatives

-If you are interested in using the dialect of Datalog pioneered by Datomic, here are your current options:
+If you are interested in using the dialect of Datalog pioneered by Datomic®, here are your current options:

-* If you need time travel and rich features backed by the authors of Clojure, you should use [Datomic](https://www.datomic.com).
+* If you need time travel and rich features backed by the authors of Clojure, you should use [Datomic®](https://www.datomic.com).

 * If you need an in-memory store, e.g. for single page applications running in a browser, [Datascript](https://github.com/tonsky/datascript) is for you.